teambit/docs/docs/workspace.md

 bit import username.foo/bar --ignore-package-json
 ```

-You can also specify that the Bit writes the configuration to a `bit.json` file by specifying a `--conf` option.
+You can also specify that the Bit write the configuration to a `bit.json` file by specifying a `--conf` option.
 Add a path to determine the location of the `bit.json` file.

 ```shell
 bit import username.foo/bar --path /path/to/conf